 So now summer’s over and flower hair accessories may seem too…uh, summer-y.
 You add layers to your outfit, the colors go deeper, and the thicker wool coats go out of the closet.
 As a navy-black-grey-white wardrobe owner, my daily fall outfits can be very drab, especially if I forget to bring a scarf.
 But the idea of putting feather hair accessories to complement my fall wardrobe always seems appealing; it’s romantic and a bit sexy, but not overdone.

-I also like versatility; that’s why the feather hair accessory featured on the left also functions as a hat adornment or a brooch (you can also attach it to your belt, if you’d like).
+I also like versatility; that’s why the feather hair accessory featured above also functions as a hat adornment or a brooch (you can also attach it to your belt, if you’d like).
 But more on that later.
 The progress I made on making feather hair accessories come in stages, and it started with watching this Threadbanger video.

-Pretty straight forward, right?
+It’s pretty straight forward.
 Felt or paper for base, feathers, a hair clip, a fancy button for the pointed end, and glue.
 So that’s exactly what I did for my first feather hair accessory:

 Then I start going back to flower and feathers idea; the first is a very simple flower hair pin with small feathers on the side.
 The other has a little bit more drama with tulle fabric, plastic leaves and small silk flowers on top of white feathers bed.
 I also insert thin wire on the base so I can bend it to curve, following my head shape.

-The feather hair accessories DIY project continues and the zipper flower with feathers accessory was born.
+As feather hair accessories DIY projects continued, the zipper flower with feather accents accessory was born.
 First by watching this zipper flower tutorial, then draft the design on paper.
 The design changes a few times, but at the end I’m quite pleased with the end result.

 By this time, I’m a little bit “done” with the idea of making another feather hair accessories….until my friend requested it.
 She loves purple, so I dyed several white goose feathers in violet (Rit Dye is awesome) as well as using two bright purple feathers for accent.
 The picture on the left below is what I made for my friend.
 The one on the right is a set I made for myself: a lace wrist corsage with two matching simple feather hair pins.